hliam/remote-control/README.md

 [here](https://www.icloud.com/shortcuts/761eb83ac4e84b479f4e016ea4e702aa), then save it to your shortcuts library.

-Now that the scaffolding is setup, we can move on to deploying to our computer(s) and iDevice.
+Now that the scaffolding is setup, we can move on to deploying to our computer(s) and iOS device.
 Check out the [deploy](#deploy) section to see how.